Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-The annual financial statements must be prepared by the managers and submitted to the approval of the General Meeting of Shareholders within three months after the end of the financial year of the company.
+The annual financial statements must be prepared by the managers and submitted for shareholder approval at the General Meeting of Shareholders within three (3) months after the end of the financial year of the company.

 Is the entity permitted to determine its own financial year?